Save Century II group floats a proposed law on future of Century II

 The proposed law is called the Municipal Historic Buildings Act.

-“It’s been very well received by lawmakers in the Wichita area, on both sides of the isle,” said Racette.
+“It’s been very well received by lawmakers in the Wichita area on both sides of the aisle,” said Racette.

-The City of Wichita manager Robert Layton is asking for Requests For Proposals (RFP) to find and hire a professional management company to manage Century II.
+City manager Robert Layton is asking for Requests For Proposals (RFP) to find and hire a professional management company to manage Century II.

 Johnson likes the idea of a professional management company for Century II.
-He also says in uncertain economic times they are trying to not to rush any decisions about the riverfront spaces.
+He also said in uncertain economic times they are trying not to rush any decisions about the riverfront spaces.

 The Riverfront Legacy Master Plan contains ideas including new buildings and a public space that could leave out the possibility of the survival of Century II.